 What is the best resume format for a career change?

-Answer: The Hybrid/Combination Format is objectively the best.
+Answer: The Hybrid or Combination Format is objectively the best.
 It prioritizes skills and qualifications over a chronological work history that may seem irrelevant.

 How long should a career change resume be?

-Answer: One page is ideal, but two pages are acceptable if you have 10+ years of experience with many transferable achievements.
-Every line must earn its place by demonstrating relevant skill or value.
+Answer: One page is ideal.
+Two pages are acceptable if you have 10+ years of experience with many transferable achievements.
+Every line must earn its place.

 Should I include unrelated work experience?

 Answer: Yes, but reformatted.
-Don't omit jobs, that creates gaps.
-Instead, include them but translate the bullets into relevant achievements as shown in this guide.
-For very old or completely irrelevant jobs, you can shorten to just job title, company, and dates.
+Do not omit jobs as that creates gaps.
+Instead, include them but translate the bullets into relevant achievements.
+For very old or completely irrelevant jobs, shorten to just job title, company, and dates.

 How can I get my career change resume past ATS?